SudoKMaar/the-weather-inator/README.md

 ## Demo

-You can see a live demo of The Weather-inator [here](https://the-weather-inator.netlify.app/).
+You can see a live demo of The [Weather-inator](https://the-weather-inator.netlify.app/).

 ## Technologies Used